Charles saw the humour too, laughing as he shook off the remnants from his hair.

-In a recent biography of Prince Charles, claims were made as to why he and is current wife Camilla Parker-Bowles didn't marry originally.
+In a recent biography of Prince Charles, claims were made as to why he and his current wife Camilla Parker-Bowles didn't marry originally.

-Sally Bedell Smith, author of Prince Charles: The Passions And Paradoxes of an Improbable Life, has made new claims that Camilla's meddling father is to blame.
+Earlier in the year, Sally Bedell Smith, author of Prince Charles: The Passions And Paradoxes of an Improbable Life, made claims that Camilla's meddling father is to blame.

-Bedell Smith makes claims that it was in fact, Camilla's family that wanted her to marry Andrew rather than the heir to the British throne.
+Bedell Smith suggested that it was, in fact, Camilla's family that wanted her to marry Andrew rather than the heir to the British throne.

 'They intervened by publishing an engagement notice in The Times on March 15.
-His hand publicly forced Andrew proposed to his girlfriend of nearly seven years,' Bedell Smith writes.
+His hand publicly forced, Andrew proposed to his girlfriend of nearly seven years,' Bedell Smith wrote.